chinedufn/dipa/README.md

 \* - _17, not 16, since integers larger than `u8/i8` are wrapped in `Option` by their default `DiffPatch` implementation.
 This optimizes for the case when the integer does not change since `None` serializes to 1 byte._

-## Space Optimizations

-Many different approaches are used in order to generate smaller diffs.
-Here's a non-exhaustive list.
-We'll want to put together a more complete thoroughly explained list over time.

-- The derive macro uses special types when generating code for structs with 7 or fewer fields.
-These help to save up to 6 bytes when indicating that a struct has changed.
-In the future we may expand this to larger structs.
-We need to look into whether or not these would be any compile time impact to doing this.

-- The derive macro ensures that if a struct has not changed its diff will be a single byte.

-- Standard library types all diff to a single byte when they have not changed.
-Integers, `Vec<T>`, etc.

 ## Contributing

 If you have a use case that isn't supported, a question, a patch, or anything else, go right ahead and open an issue or submit a pull request.